SillyFreak/typst-alexandria/docs/manual.typ

 Some known limitations:

 - Alexandria citations are converted to links and are thus affected by `link` rules.
-- Native bibliographies have `numbering: none` applied to its title, while Alexandrias' haven't. `show bibliography: set heading(...)` also won't work on them.
+- Native bibliographies have `numbering: none` applied to its title, while Alexandrias' haven't. ```typc show bibliography: set heading(...)``` also won't work on them.
 - Citations that are shown as footnotes are not supported yet -- see #link("https://github.com/SillyFreak/typst-alexandria/issues/11")[issue \#11].

 The example on the next page demonstrates some of these.
 If you find additional limitations or other issues, please report them at https://github.com/SillyFreak/typst-alexandria/issues.